-The classrooms and instructors at Hill Learning Center are grounded in Orton-Gillingham principles.
+The professional development, classrooms, and instructors at Hill Learning Center are grounded in Orton-Gillingham principles.
 The faculty responds to the variety of learner profiles by taking the time to understand specific strengths, gaps, and weaknesses of individual students.
 With this knowledge, instructors formulate a structured, multisensory approach that breaks down skills and concepts into manageable segments.
 The Orton-Gillingham Approach makes it easy for students to turn each obstacle into a building block.

 How Hill Learning Center Can Help

 We can make a difference.
 Hill Learning Center is dedicated to transforming students with learning differences and attention challenges into confident, independent learners.
 We have programs for students, educators, and families.
 Contact us if you’re interested in taking the next step.